-Mixed background of public and private sector experience, including:
+Director ML Consulting, with a mixed background of public and private sector experience, including:

 Richard Pone's mission is to make himself redundant.
 Perhaps this does not seem like the most lofty or laudable of goals.
 But in more than 30 years of experience as an IT leader and CTO, he has developed a vision that by making IT easy to use, simple to manage, and cheaper to run, large organizations will one day have no technology operations.

 Aligned to that vision Richard continues to advise leading global firms on their Cloud and IT Infrastructure strategy and transformation initiatives.
 And he is passionate about creating new opportunities for others through education.